eclipse-apoapsis/ort-server/transport/README.md

 A component that can handle messages should set up a corresponding receiver when it starts.
 This is done via the [MessageReceiverFactory](spi/src/main/kotlin/MessageReceiverFactory.kt) interface and involves specifying a handler function or lambda that is invoked for the incoming messages.
-The example fragment below shows how the initialization code of the Orchestrator might look like:
+The example fragment below shows what the initialization code of the Orchestrator might look like:

 ``` kotlin
 // Message handler function